xamarin/xamarin-forms-samples/UserInterface/Styles/BasicStyles/README.md

 ---
 name: BasicStyles
 description: Xamarin.Forms applications often contain multiple controls that have an identical appearance.
-Setting the appearance of each individual control can...
+Setting the appearance of each individual control can be repetitive and error prone.
+Instead, styles can be created that customize control appearance by grouping and settings properties available on the control type.
+This sample demonstrates using the Style class to create styles.
 topic: sample
 languages:
 - csharp